box/developer.box.com/content/guides/getting-started/first-application.md

 ## Name the app

 Choose an app name.
 It can be changed later on and it is not publicly visible until you publish your app.
-We recommend to choose a name that is recognizable, as the admins and customers will see the name of the app when it's published.
+We recommend choosing a name that is recognizable, as the admins and customers will see the name of the app when it's published.